mozilla/webxr-api/WebXR API.md

 A script that wishes to make use of an XRDisplay can request an XRSession.
 This session provides a list of the available realities that the script may request as well as access to the frame of reference,  and sampling frames.

+The blur event on XRSession, like on VRSession, will be fired when there is no reason to render, for example when the user removes their HMD for a moment but does not terminate the session.
+Focus will be fired when the user first dons their HMD and then when they return after a blur.
+Flat screen based displays will fire a focus when they are visible and active and blur when they are not active.

+There is a second type of focus and blur on the XRLayer.
+See below.

-_The XRSession plays the same basic role as the VRSession, with the addition of Reality management._
+_The XRSession plays the same basic role as the VRSession, with the addition of Reality management.
+The `baseLayer` attribute has been renamed to `layer` because the Reality will now be the rearmost "base" layer with each session using the Reality composited on top._

 ## Reality